 Risk boundary

 This article is produced by Cex101 as a comparison and educational resource.
-It is not personalized financial, investment, legal, or tax advice.
-Binance’s fees, products, SAFU fund balance, promotional campaigns, KYC requirements, and jurisdictional access may change after this article’s publication date.
+It is not financial advice — nothing here constitutes personalized financial, investment, legal, or tax guidance.
+Binance’s fees, products, SAFU fund balance, promotional campaigns, KYC requirements, and jurisdictional access may change after this article’s publication or review date.
 The CZ pardon story and related regulatory developments are ongoing and may evolve materially.
+Fees, campaigns, availability, and regulatory rules can and do change without notice.
 Verify current terms, licensing status, and product availability directly on Binance’s official website before making any trading or custody decisions.

 Verdict — who should use Binance in 2026, and what to monitor going forward